-A crucial trait to reaching financial freedom is the ability to see how all the parts of your financial life fit together.
+A crucial trait to reaching financial freedom: The ability to see how all the parts of your financial life fit together.

-Being able to make lifestyle decisions and see the implications, for better or for worse, upon your balance sheet and your cash flow can sometimes be challenging, but that doesn’t diminish their implications.
+Making lifestyle decisions and seeing the implications, for better or for worse, upon your balance sheet and your cash flow can sometimes be challenging.

 What to do if you’re not there yet?